Richardaeld/Fat_Racoon_Kitchen/README.md

 + Share env.py information with heroku
     + select (go to) settings
     + click reveal config vars of config vars
+    + add all of the 'os.environ.setdefault' key value pairs without their quotations

 ## Database build